-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation Lai cool implicha a. aga cool line b. ana hal incool s.1 acc c. with d. as cool e. lan On f. pull On gainst this Code to ensure their omplaint handling policy remains in ne with its requirements. a qualitative and quantitative halysis of the landlord's complaint andling performance.
-This must also clude a summary of the types of omplaints the landlord has refused to except; any findings of non-compliance ith this Code by the Ombudsman; the service improvements made is a result of the learning from omplaints; Yes Complaint Handling Self-Assessment and Complaints Performance And Service Improvement Report.
-We will publish our self- assessment, complaints performance and service improvement report on our website.
+CODE PROVISION CODE REQUIREMENT COMPLY: YES / NO EVIDENCE COMMENTARY / EXPLANATION 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
+This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of non-compliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
+Yes Complaint Handling Self- Assessment and Complaints Performance And Service Improvement Report.
+Website Board minutes We will publish our self- assessment, complaints performance and service improvement report on our website.
 This will have been scrutinised by Board and responded to in line with requirements.
 8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
-The governing body's As Above response to the report must be published alongside this.
-8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
-Yes As Above No significant restructure, merger and/or change in procedures 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
-Yes As Above We will review and update this self-assessment if required to do so.
+The governing body's response to the report must be published alongside this.
+Yes Service Improvement Report.
+Website Board minutes 8.3 Landlords must also carry out a self-assessment following a significant restructure, merger and/or change in procedures.
+Yes No significant restructure, merger and/or change in procedures 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
+Yes We will review and update this self-assessment if required to do so.
 8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
-Yes As Above If we are unable to comply with the code.
+Yes If we are unable to comply with the code.
 We will inform the Ombudsman and provide a timescale for compliance.